First Trimester Abortion

 The surgical abortion procedure is also known as uterine aspiration or vacuum aspiration.
 Cutting or surgical incisions are not needed.
 Surgical abortion can be accomplished in a one-day procedure in the first trimester of pregnancy.
 The normal time to complete the procedure is 15 minutes.

-A trusted member of the ACWC staff will be with you throughout your health education, examination, aspiration procedure, and recovery.
+A trusted member of the ACWC staff will be with you throughout your health education, examination, surgical procedure, and recovery.
 The entire visit will take around three hours.
 Please make arrangements to have a driver available to take you home after the procedure if IV sedation is desired.

-1. Use a speculum to inspect your vagina
+1. Use a speculum to inspect your vagina and cervix (opening to the uterus)

 2. Sanitize your vagina and cervix with gauze and soap

-3. Apply numbing agent to your cervix
+3. Apply a numbing agent to your cervix (if no IV sedation is given)

-4. Dilate (open) your cervix.
+4. Dilate (open) your cervix with small instruments

 6. Apply mild suction to the other end of the tube to remove the pregnancy tissue

-Ultrasound guidance may be used during your procedure.
 Toward the end of the procedure, you may feel uterine cramping that feels similar to menstrual cramps as the uterus shrinks down to its usual size.
-The suction portion only takes a few minutes, and the entire procedure takes around 15 minutes.

-Anesthesia/Pain Control
+Anesthesia/Pain Control:

+The medications that cause you to sleep through your abortion are also known as “general anesthesia.”
+You will receive the intravenous (IV) medications under the care of a Certified Registered Nurse Anesthetist (CRNA).
 You may experience mild to moderate cramping once awake.
 A nurse in the recovery room will help manage any discomfort during recovery.
 Patients who select this option must have a driver take them home because they may still be drowsy and cannot safely drive.

-The doctor will place a medication near the opening of the uterus (womb) to decrease the feelings of pain and cramping during the procedure.
-An advocate will be at your side to coach you through the process.
+Local Anesthesia is the administration of pain medication to a small area of the body.
+The patient will be awake during the procedure, but the local pain medicine will help to make you comfortable.
+The doctor will place the medication near the opening of the uterus (womb) to decrease the feelings of pain and cramping during the procedure.
+An advocate will be at your side to support you through the process.
 Patients who choose this option can drive themselves home after the procedure.

-Follow-Up Visits
+Follow-Up Visits:

 Bring the following to the first appointment: